Falsifying Discriminant Validity of Predictive Algorithms: Empirical Analysis

-To assess whether the model predicts the impermissible proxy (age < 25) better than it predicts two-year re-arrest, we apply Alg.
-1 .
-Our concern is not whether age is permissible to use in prediction, but whether the score is predicting a risk signal beyond age.
-We apply our analysis to the COMPAS decile risk scores, which are coarsened values of the raw risk scores ranging from 1 to 10.
+\textbf{Hypotheses: } We have one candidate model, denoted $\hat{f}_1$, namely the COMPAS decile risk score.\footnote{Decile risk scores are coarsened values of the raw COMPAS risk scores ranging from 1 to 10.
 We do not use the raw risk scores because they are not available in the dataset, and moreover the raw risk scores are not used in practice for decision making.
-Instead, typically a three-tier risk category (low, medium, and high) constructed from the decile risk scores is used \citep{angwin2016machine}.\footnote{We obtain similar results when using the three-tier risk category as the model under evaluation.
-We also obtain similar results when using raw scores of a predictive model that we train on re-arrest outcomes (See Appendix~\ref{app:additional_results})}
+Instead, typically a three-tier risk category (low, medium, and high) constructed from the decile risk scores is used \citep{angwin2016machine}.We obtain similar results when using the three-tier risk category as the model under evaluation.
+We also obtain similar results when using raw scores of a predictive model that we train on re-arrest outcomes (See Appendix~\ref{app:compas_additional_results})} The impermissible proxies are $\tilde{Y}_1=\mathbf{1}\{\text{Age} < 25\}$ and $\tilde{Y}_2=\mathbf{1}\{\text{Race = Black}\}$.
+The permissible outcome is two-year re-arrest.
+The null hypotheses are $H_1$: $\hat{f}_1$ predicts $\mathbf{1}\{\text{Age} < 25\}$ at least as well as two-year re-arrest, and $H_2$: $\hat{f}_1$ predicts race at least as well as two-year re-arrest.

-COMPAS \emph{fails to pass} our falsification test.
-We are unable to establish the discriminant validity of COMPAS risk scores \emph{wrt} age.
-The p-value for our procedure is $\approx 1.00$, indicating that we are not able to reject the null hypothesis that the model predicts re-arrests better than it predicts which defendants are less than 25.
-Fig.~\ref{fig:comparison} visualizes our test of paired differences.
+To assess whether the model predicts the impermissible proxy (age $< 25$) better than it predicts two-year re-arrest, we apply Alg.
+1. Our concern is not whether age is permissible to use in prediction, but whether the score is predicting a risk signal beyond age.
+This yields a raw p-value for $H_1$: $p_1 \approx 1.00$.

+Next we investigate discriminant validity with respect to the defendant's race.
+We run Alg.~1 with race as the impermissible proxy, yielding the raw p-value for $H_2$: $p_2 = 0.025504$.

+\paragraph{Inference via Holm's Procedure} The ordered p-values are $p_{(1)} = p_2= 0.025504$ and $p_{(2)} = p_1 \approx 1$.
+Holm's first threshold is $\alpha_1 = 0.05/2 = 0.025$.
+Because $0.025504 > 0.025$, we fail to reject $H_2$.
+Under Holm's step-down procedure, we then stop immediately and fail to reject both hypotheses in the COMPAS family.
+Thus, we fail to establish discriminant validity with respect to either age or race.
 This finding casts doubt on the validity of COMPAS risk scores as models of signal beyond simply identifying young defendants.
-However, because an \texttt{INDISCRIMINANT} result is inconclusive, we cannot definitively say anything beyond there was insufficient evidence to establish discriminant validity.
+However, because an \texttt{INDISCRIMINANT} result is inconclusive, we cannot definitively say anything beyond that there was insufficient evidence to establish discriminant validity.
 Importantly, standard evaluation would be tempted to draw a stronger conclusion here, whereas our framework forces an explicit acknowledgment of uncertainty.